-Hopefully this article helps you understand Business Central inventory, and how if you are experiencing inventory control problems it might be the right product to help you get some control.
-Of course Business Central has lots of other modules too, like manufacturing, finance, logistics, sales and purchasing.
-All of these in combination make it a great solution for manufacturing or distribution companies.
+Hopefully, this article helps you understand Business Central inventory, and how if you are experiencing inventory control problems it might be the right product to help you get some control.
+Of course Business Central has lots of other modules too, like manufacturing, finance, logistics, sales, and purchasing.
+All of these in combination makes it a great solution for manufacturing or distribution companies.

 Watch our webinar on Inventory Control if you’re interested in hearing more about this subject.